 At Groundwork, we put the voice and interests of young people at the centre of all we do.
-This means promoting youth participation and social action, delivering youth work for those in need of support, and ensuring that all our plans and programmes empower future generations to meet their needs.
+This means promoting youth participation and social action, delivering youth work, and ensuring that all our plans and programmes empower future generations.

 Our goal is to help all young people to play a full and active role in their communities.
-This means ensuring that their voices are listened to, ensuring they have choice about their lives and their environment, and empowering them to play a part in the decisions that affect their lives and communities.
+We do this by ensuring that their voices are listened to, ensuring they have choice about their lives and their environment, and empowering them to play a part in the decisions that affect their lives and communities.

-The availability of youth work which is open to every young person, such as youth clubs, has been eroded due to pressures on local authority budgets.
+Youth work which is open to every young person, such as youth clubs, has been reduced because of pressures on local authority budgets.
 Groundwork welcomes the increasing recognition of the need to fund open access services alongside targeted services for young people identified as at risk.
 Open access youth services play a vital preventative role, supporting the health and wellbeing of young people and helping them to become active members of their local communities.

 Education & employment

-Groundwork is committed to helping young people to access education and employment opportunities, giving them choices and the ability to shape their futures.
-We know that not all young people are on a level playing field when it comes to moving from education into work and therefore it is vital that personalised support is available for those furthest from the labour market to draw on when needed.
+Groundwork enables young people to access education and employment opportunities, giving them choices and the ability to shape their futures.
+We know that not all young people are on a level playing field when it comes to moving from education into work.
+Therefore, it is vital that personalised support is available for those furthest from the labour market to draw on when needed.

 The economic effects of the COVID-19 outbreak have hit young people especially hard.
 Many young people work in insecure jobs or are just entering the jobs market.
 Young people who are out of work will be left further behind as employers rebuild their businesses.
 Those already struggling in education will have had their studies disrupted and may find it difficult to re-engage in learning or compete in a difficult job market.
 We need an emergency response to ensure that this crisis does not scar the prospects of a generation.